graphql/graphql.github.io/src/content/community/Community-Resources.md

 <div style="clear:both;"></div>

+## Community Grant program

+The [GraphQL Foundation](/foundation) funds a [Community Grant](/foundation/community-grant/) program that is administered by the [GraphQL TSC](/community/developers/#technical-governance).
+The goal of the community grant program is to provide support to individuals working on initiatives that benefit the core technical project and the community at large.

 ## GraphQL Logo & Trademark

 The GraphQL name and logo are registered trademarks, and are neutrally held by The Linux Foundation.
 You may use the GraphQL mark so long as you adhere to the [trademark policy](https://lfprojects.org/policies/trademark-policy/).

 Download the GraphQL logo and find guidelines for its use in the [brand guidelines](/brand).

-## Community Grant Program

-The [GraphQL Foundation](/foundation) funds a [community grant program](/foundation/community-grant-program) that is administered by the [GraphQL TSC](/community/developers/#technical-governance).
-The goal of the community grant program is to provide support to individuals working on initiatives that benefit the core technical project and the community at large.

 ## Code of conduct